Product set growth in virtual subgroups of mapping class groups: Introduction

+\begin{rem} Here we use the definition of mapping class groups where punctures in the surface are allowed to permute, but boundary components are fixed pointwise.
+A brief discussion of the variation in definitions of the mapping class group is given in \Cref{NotAH}. \end{rem}

 Answering our question completely for a group also naturally answers it for all of its subgroups.
-One class of groups that is known to embed in mapping class groups are the right-angled Artin groups (see \cite{Clay2012}, for example), so we also have a dichotomy of subgroups in this case.
+One class of groups that is known to embed in mapping class groups are the right-angled Artin groups (see \cite{Clay2012}, for example).
+In particular, this means that we can answer \Cref{MainQuestion} for finitely generated virtually special groups \cite{Haglund2008}, which includes the finitely generated Coxeter groups \cite{Haglund2010}.